AlbanBedel/scummc/README.md

   * OSX         i386 ppc

 Mingw is only supported via cross-compiling because the Makefiles aren't working with MSys.
-Cygwin status is currently unknown.
+Cygwin should works fine.

 ## IV.
 What can i do with that ?